 This exclusion applies to statutory bonus (under the Payment of Bonus Act).
 But what about discretionary bonuses?

-Our View: Truly discretionary bonuses are likely NOT part of total remuneration.
+Position: Truly discretionary bonuses are NOT part of total remuneration.

 Question: What about target bonuses or performance incentives mentioned in the offer letter?